 Much like its human counterpart, melatonin for dogs is administered orally and will come in capsule or liquid form.
 It can be given with or without food and should start taking effect within 2 hours.
 Although it is less common, melatonin can also be implanted under your dog’s skin (by your veterinarian).
 This procedure seems to be most popular with pet owners trying to treat their dog’s unnatural hair loss, rather than strictly a sleep aid.
 It may also be a good choice for those dogs who may not accept melatonin orally.

 Has it been proven?

 Studies on dogs and melatonin are limited.
 So, like many dietary supplements for dogs, melatonin can be largely subjective in terms of its effectiveness.
 Some pet owners report positive results, some report nothing.
 However, in the studies that have been conducted, evidence has shown that melatonin is indeed effective in addressing behavioral issues, sleep issues, and alopecia in dogs.

 As is the case with any medication or supplement that does not have overwhelming scientific research and evidence, you should proceed with precaution.
 This is not to imply melatonin may be dangerous to your dog, it almost certainly will not be, but it is important to check all the boxes.

-Side effects in dogs have been classified as “uncommon”, but they do include sleepiness, weight gain and changes in fertility.
+Side effects in dogs have been classified as “uncommon”, but they do include sleepiness, weight gain, and changes in infertility.
 Melatonin is a short-lived supplement biologically and should be cleared from your dog’s system within 24 hours of taking it.
 If your dog has underlying medical conditions, it is especially important to consult your veterinarian.
-If you have a pregnant dog or very young puppy, you should try and avoid using melatonin.
+If you have a pregnant dog or a very young puppy, you should try and avoid using melatonin.
 Although it is rare, some dogs can also be allergic to melatonin.
-Be sure to double check with your veterinarian before moving forward!
+Be sure to double-check with your veterinarian before moving forward!